 Can you talk about how we got to the point of a substantial drill program starting very soon?

 After 2018 being a transitional year of setting the right corporate foundations for success, we are entering an exciting period where the drill bit will drive Kincora’s valuation once again.
 This month we will commence an aggressive, multiple rig, fully-funded drill program.
-The focus is discoveries on 5 large, independent copper porphyry targets on our 100%-owned Bronze Fox and East Tsagaan Suvarga (“East TS”) projects..
+The focus is discoveries on five large, independent copper porphyry targets on our 100%-owned Bronze Fox and East Tsagaan Suvarga (“East TS”) projects.

 This will be the first target-testing drill program conducted by our industry-leading technical team, who have found multiple Tier 1 copper assets.
-For the last 3 years, we have undertaken the first modern, district-scale, exploration across this vastly mineralized, but significantly under-explored Southern Gobi copper-gold belt.
+For the last three years we have undertaken the first modern, district-scale, exploration across this vastly mineralized, but significantly under-explored Southern Gobi copper-gold belt.